-This version was last updated on 11th May 2018 and historic versions can be obtained by contacting us.
+This version was last updated on 11th May 2020 and historic versions can be obtained by contacting ART.

-This website contains links to other websites plug-ins and applications.
-Please note that we are not responsible for the privacy practices of other websites.
+This website may contain links to other websites, plug-ins and applications.
+Please note that ART are not responsible for the privacy practices of other websites.
 This privacy statement applies solely to information collected by this website.

 - Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender.